scateu/tsv_edl.vim/README.davinci.md

 ### Edit along with Subtitles: Trim Items Start Style
  - Import SRT
  - If the SRT blocks on the right will be covering the left ones (blocks on the right has no gap), just do `Cmd-Shift-[`.
+(Trim > Ripple > Start to Playhead)
    - Otherwise, first delete all the SRT blocks you want to remove on the left